 Session days are 4 hours long, starting at 9 AM every other Saturday beginning on January 26, 2019.
 There are art opportunities in between the session days which will have varying time-frames, and an overnight retreat that will take the majority of two days.

-Session 1: Collaboration & Leadership
+Session 1: Creative Collaboration & Design Thinking

 Session 2: What is Leadership?